INTRODUCTION

 We are actively cooperating with law enforcement agencies and have submitted documented evidence, including contracts, transaction records, and witness statements, to support ongoing investigations.

-INDTV Exposes Fraud Scheme Linked to Amjad Ali Chajra and Network
+Massive Indian Rice Fraud: NDTV Tracks Scheme Linked to Amjad Ali Network

 Allafrica Exposes Cruise Job Scam